nandantandon/2024-11-04-UCF-ONLINE/index.md

 <p> tag to make this section visible.

 Edit the text to match who can attend the workshop.
 For instance:
-- This workshop is open to affiliates to ABC university.
+- This workshop is open to affiliates to University of Central Florida.
 - This workshop is open to the public.
 - If you are interested in attending this workshop, contact me@example.com for more information
+{% endcomment %}
 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to ....
+    This workshop is open to affiliates to University of Central Florida.
 </p>
-{% endcomment %}

 <hr/>